onaio/ansible-certbot/README.md

 **Note on Certbot plugins that modify the virtual site files**

-- Setting `certbot_install_cert:true` modifys the virtual site file to add directives for including ssl certificate, key and default letsencrypt SSL configuration
+- Setting `certbot_install_cert:true` modifies the virtual site file to add directives for including ssl certificate, key and default Let's Encrypt SSL configuration

 - Setting `certbot_redirect_http:true` will modify the virtual site file to add dirctives to redirect all http traffic to https.